(Lakes Cave, Planitero & beyond)

 The road coming down from Chelmos to a beautiful plateau.
 Lousoi villages seen on the left.

 This historic tower, built on a hill at a strategic point, was the base of the Petmezas family and the center of resistance against the Turkish occupation both in the pre-revolutionary years and during the Revolution.
 It is one of the oldest towers of the mountainous Peloponnese, dating back to the 17th century.
 Today it is preserved in excellent condition and remains a landmark and historical memory of the struggles for the freedom of the Greek people.
-In the past, the tower was not standing alone, but it was part of a complex which included auxiliary buildings, gardens and walls, which are demolished.
-Its architecture is a unique example of folk architecture of the mountainous Peloponnese.
+The tower was not standing alone in the past, but it was part of a complex that included auxiliary buildings, gardens, and walls, which were demolished.
+Its architecture is a unique example of the folk architecture of the mountainous Peloponnese.

-The tower is an elaborated edifice, built of local gray stone and well-worked details.
-At the northeastern corner of the building there is a cylindrical tower; while at the diagonal opposite southwest corner protrudes the second smaller turret (watchtower or "vigla").
+The tower is an elaborate edifice of local gray stone and well-worked details.
+At the northeastern corner of the building, there is a cylindrical tower, while at the diagonal opposite southwest corner, the second smaller turret (watchtower or "vigla") is protruding.

 Me at the yard of the tower.